lavenhub/Wait-time-Prediction-lite/README.md

 # Wait-time-Prediction-lite
-This repository is demo for my actual machine learning based project focusing on rela time updation of restaurants waiting time on google maps
+This repository is demo for my actual machine learning based project focusing on real time updation of restaurants waiting time on google maps